Menu

 Permissions & Safety

-paso provides multiple layers of safety to control what Claude can do with your API.
+paso provides multiple layers of safety to control what agents can do with your API.
+Every capability is classified by risk, and you can add constraints, consent gates, and a forbidden list.

 Permission Tiers

-Every capability has a permission tier that determines who can call it.
+Every capability has a permission field that classifies its risk level.

 read

 Safe operations that don’t modify data.
-Examples: listing items, fetching details, searching.
+Listing items, fetching details, searching.

 method: GET